mpdominguez/sagemaker-workshop/content/personalize/full/plugin.md

 ![djangoAdmin](/images/djangoAdmin.png)

 This brings up the Site Administration screen, which show entries for Groups and Users (which we don't need), but also a section called Recommend where you can add Personalize models to the app.
-Click on +Add link to begin to add a new model
+Click on ***+Add*** link to begin to add a new model

-Back on the AWS Console, go to the Amazon Personalize service console, select the personalize-recs-dataset-group and then on the left-hand menu click Campaigns.
-This will show your personalize-lab-recs-campaign, along with the campaigns for the other two solutions if you've created them.
+Back on the AWS Console, go to the Amazon Personalize service console, select the ***personalize-recs-dataset-group*** and then on the left-hand menu click ***Campaigns***.
+This will show your ***personalize-lab-recs-campaign***, along with the campaigns for the other two solutions if you've created them.
 If you've created all three then you should see something like this, but for your other two campaigns may already have been created

 ![campaignList](/images/campaignList.png)

-Click on the personalize-lab-recs-campaign and you'll see the Campaign ARN - copy this, and head back to the admin screen.
-Enter Personal Recommendations for the model name, enter the ARN where it asks, ensure that the Model type is set for recommendations and set the Model sort order to 1.
-Click on SAVE to save the definition.
+Click on the ***personalize-lab-recs-campaign*** and you'll see the Campaign ARN - copy this, and head back to the admin screen.
+Enter ***Personal Recommendations*** for the model name, enter the ***ARN*** where it asks, ensure that the Model type is set for ***recommendations*** and set the Model sort order to ***1***.
+Click on ***SAVE*** to save the definition.

 ![djangoAddModel](/images/djangoAddModel.png)